BarakChamo/uTextureSendReceive/README.md

 # uTextureSendReceive
-Unity network texture sender and receiver for video and frame streaming
+Unity network texture sender and receiver plugin for video and texture streaming